Understanding Events

 Events are organized into Event Calendars that are associated with one or more Metrics and/or Multi-Metrics.
 Events may be added to an Event Calendar in advance for scheduled items such as system maintenance or sales promotions.
 Alternatively, Events may be entered after the fact for occurrences, such as storms or system outages.
 The Events feature is structured into three parts:

 2. Events: One or more individual occurrences associated with the specific Event Calendar.
-Any individual Event may be designated as a Key Event and will be shown on all associated Element's charts.
-See Understanding Key Events for details.
-Otherwise, Events will display on Viewers of those Metrics and Multi-Metrics for which the Event is determined to be "Impacting", for example: If the value(s) for a date or range of dates are "Statistically Significant"; (outside of the Standard Deviation settings), the Event is considered to have impacted the result.
+Events will display on Viewers of those Metrics and Multi-Metrics for which the Event is determined to be "Impacting", for example: If the value(s) for a date or range of dates are "Statistically Significant"; (outside of the Standard Deviation settings), the Event is considered to have impacted the result

 • A Data Collection process being executed

-This example uses an Event Calendar of 'Sample Holidays' that is created to determine if these planned Events have any significant impact on Website Visitor Activity.
+This example uses an Event Calendar of 'Marketing' that is created to determine if these planned Events have any significant impact on Website Visitor Activity.

-Access Admin > Event Calendars > select an item from the list or create a new one
+Access Admin > Referent Objects > Event Calendars and select an item from the list or create a new one.
+For more details about how to create Event Calendars see Create an Event Calendar article.

 Data about Events can be collected automatically or manually in the Events tab.